teekwak/ics-search-engine/README.md

 To start:

+1. create credentials.js in custom_modules for MySQL credentials
-1. npm install
+2. npm install
-2. npm start
+3. npm start